-Several other countries have adapted the HAZUS methodology to their own situation (e.g., in Taiwan (Yeh et al., 2006) and Bangladesh (Sarkar et al., 2010)).
-The HAZUS methodology has also been the basis for the development of several other open-source software tools for loss estimation.
-One is called SELENA (SEimic Loss EstimatioN using a logic tree Approach), and was developed by the International Centre for Geohazards (ICG), NORSAR (Norway) and the University of Alicante (Molina et al., 2010).
-Whereas most of the above mentioned GIS-based loss-estimation tools focus on seismic hazard, the Central American Probabilistic Risk Assessment Initiative (CAPRA, 2009) has a true multi-hazard risk focus.
-The aim of CAPRA is to develop a system that utilizes GIS, Web-GIS and catastrophe models in an open platform for disaster risk assessment, which allows users from the Central American countries to analyze the risk in their areas, and be able to make informed decisions on disaster-risk reduction.
-The methodology focuses on the development and use of probabilistic hazard-assessment modules, for earthquakes, hurricanes, extreme rainfall, and volcanic hazards, and the hazards triggered by them, such as flooding, windstorms, landslides and tsunamis.
+Whereas most of the above mentioned GIS-based loss estimation tools focus on the analysis of risk using a deterministic approach, the CAPRA has a true probabilistic multi-hazard risk focus.
+The aim of CAPRA was to develop a system which catastrophe models in an open platform for disaster risk assessment, which allows users from developing countries to analyze the risk in their areas, and be able to take informed decisions on disaster risk reduction.
+The methodology focuses on the development of probabilistic hazard assessment modules, for earthquakes, hurricanes, extreme rainfall, and volcanic hazards, and the hazards triggered by them, such as flooding, windstorms, landslides and tsunamis.
 These are based on event databases with historical and simulated events.
 This information is combined with elements-at-risk data focusing on buildings and population.
 For the classes of elements-at-risk, vulnerability data can be generated using a vulnerability module.
-The main product of CAPRA is a software tool, called CAPRA-SIG, which combines the hazard scenarios, elements-at-risk and vulnerability data to calculate Loss-Exceedance Curves.
+The main product of CAPRA is a software tool, called CAPRA-GIS, which combines the hazard scenarios, elements-at-risk and vulnerability data to calculate Loss Exceedance Curves.

-In New Zealand, a comparable effort includes the RiskScape methodology for multi-hazard risk assessment (Reese et al., 2007; Schmidt et al., 2010).
-Another example of multi-hazard risk assessment is the Cities project in Australia, which is coordinated by Geoscience Australia.
+In New Zealand a comparable effort is made by developing the RiskScape methodology for multi-hazard risk assessment (Reese et al., 2007; Schmidt et al., 2011).
+This approach aims at the provision of a generic software framework which is based on a set of standards for the relevant components of risk assessment.
+Another good example of multi-hazard risk assessment is the Cities project in Australia, which is coordinated by Geoscience Australia.
 Studies have been made for six cities of which the Perth study is the latest (Durham, 2003; Jones et al., 2005).
-Also in Europe several project have developed multi-hazard loss estimations systems, such as the ARMAGEDOM system in France (Sedan and Mirgon, 2003) and in Germany (Grünthal et al, 2006).
+Also in Europe several project have developed multi-hazard loss estimations systems and approaches, such as the ARMAGEDOM system in France (Sedan and Mirgon, 2003) and in Germany (Grünthal et al, 2006).